Manaslu Base Camp Trek Itinerary

 Day 07: Trek from Deng to Namrung [2,630m]: 6 - 7 Hrs

-Our walk begins with a crossing Budhi Gandaki River.
-As we hike further, we also enter the Manaslu Conservation Area.
-Manaslu conservation area is home to 33 species of mammals, including snow leopard, musk deer, and Himalayan Thar.
+Our walk begins with crossing the Budhi Gandaki River.
+As we hike further, we enter the Manaslu Conservation Area, which is home to 33 species of mammals, including snow leopards, musk deer, and Himalayan Thar.

 There are over 110 species of birds, three species of reptiles, and 1500-2000 species of flowering plants.
 Mesmerizing views of Serang Himal (7,161m) up and over the forests landing at the base of the hill leading to Namrung